genai-latex-proofreader/genai-latex-proofreader/README.md

 Contributions, feedback or ideas are welcome!

 Feel free to [contact me](https://github.com/matiasdahl) or raise an [issue](https://github.com/genai-latex-proofreader/genai-latex-proofreader/issues) in this repo.

+# FAQ

+### Do I need to cite this work if I use it for a paper?

+(This question is outside my area of expertice.)

+The guidelines and practices around using AI-content are still evolving.
+However, for publishing work in an academic setting, please first refer to your advisor, department, journal and/or university.

+Please also note that:
+- AI generated text may reproduce parts verbatim from its training data.
+- LLM providers may potentially also impose restrictions on usage.
+- GenAI LaTeX Proofreader is distributed under the terms of the MIT license, see details below.
+  This license puts very few restrictions on how this software can be used, and for normal usage the license require no citation.

 # License